zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 1.md

 6,7. **Validate from** and **Validate to**: These fields are used to configure the effective time of the rule.

-7.	**Priority**: This field allows you to set up the priority level for every catalog rule.
+8.**Priority**: This field allows you to set up the priority level for every catalog rule.
 If there are many rules, then the one with the highest priority will be applied first.

 **Conditions tab**: